JuicySantos06/hybrid-search-atlas-search-vectorsearch/README.md

 > We will be using using the following native MongoDB technologies:
 * MongoDB Atlas Search
 * MongoDB Atlas Vector Search
+> Beforehand, we will be looking at the first generation of text search in order to appreciate the fantastic technology evolution we have delivered throughout MongoDB.

 ### Step 1 : Import the Cross-Market Recommendations dataset into your Atlas Database
 > Download the US Home and Kitchen/metadata category dataset.